-The Google Home app (previously known as Google Cast) is a brilliant, must-have utility for any Chromecast or Google Home owner.
-It allows you to adjust the settings on your device properly, change what’s streaming at any given time, pause or resume playback at will, discover tools and new ways to control your device, and even browse new content that might be of interest to you.
+The Google Home app (previously known as Google Cast) is a brilliant, must-have utility for any Chromecast or Google Home user.
+It allows you to adjust the settings on your device correctly, change what’s streaming at any given time, pause or resume playback at will, discover tools and new ways to control your device, and even browse new content that might be of interest to you.
 It all works surprisingly well, but the Google Home app also serves a second purpose.
-Since your Chromecast’s visual interface is basically limited to a wallpaper backdrop with nothing else to show, the Google Home app on both iOS and Android (pictured) is a must-have for changing how your device works.
+Since your Chromecast’s visual interface is limited to a wallpaper backdrop with nothing else to show, the Google Home app on both iOS and Android (pictured) is a must-have for changing how your device works.
 It’s also the easiest and fastest way to reset your device right from the mobile app.
 Let’s take a look.

-To head into your Chromecast settings you’ll need to tap on the menu icon in the top-left corner.
+To head into your Chromecast settings, you’ll need to tap on the menu icon in the top-left corner.
 Inside the sliding menu to the left of the app, tap on Devices.
 You’ll be able to see a list of every device on your network connected via the Google Home app.
 Find your Chromecast based on the name you gave the device during setup and tap on the triple-dotted icon in the top right corner of the card.
 From this display, tap on the Settings option.

 There’s a whole list of options you can use to adjust your device, but thankfully, we won’t need to scroll through them at all.
-At the top of the list you’ll see another menu button in the upper-right corner of your display.
+At the top of the list, you’ll see another menu button in the upper-right corner of your display.
 Tapping on this icon will display four hidden options for your Chromecast or Chromecast Audio: Help and Feedback, Reboot, Factory Reset, and Open Source Licenses.
 If you were trying to fix a problem with your Chromecast, it’s worth attempting to restart your device before you completely wipe it.
 However, if you have already tried to restart your device, or you’re looking to sell your Chromecast and need to restore it to its factory default settings, tap on the Factory Reset option.
-You’ll receive a prompt on your device asking if you’re sure you wish to reset your Chromecast.
+You’ll receive a prompt on your device, asking if you’re sure you wish to reset your Chromecast.
 To continue with the process, select Yes.
-Your Chromecast device will begin to reset itself to factory default settings, and you can either set up the device as new or power it down to sell it without including your personal data.
+Your Chromecast device will begin to reset itself to factory default settings, and you can either set up the device as new or power it down to sell it without including your data.

 Using Your Computer and Chrome

 Though Google offers its Google Home application on both iOS, you’ll be hard-pressed to find it anywhere on your PC or Mac.
 However, that doesn’t mean it’s impossible to change your streaming settings from your computer.
-If you mostly use Chromecast as a way to control your television from your laptop or Chromebook, and you don’t have a phone or tablet to install the Google Home application on, you can still use the desktop version of Chrome on your PC and your local Chromecast network to factory reset your device.
+If you mostly use Chromecast as a way to control your television from your laptop or Chromebook, and you don’t have a phone or tablet to install the Google Home application on, you can still use the desktop version of Chrome on your PC, and your local Chromecast network to factory reset your device.
 Here’s how to do it.

-Google’s forums seem to point users to the Google Home application for all support issues with Chromecast, but there’s a hidden menu inside of Chrome that makes it easy to take advantage of your Chromecast device.
+Google’s forums seem to point users to the Google Home application for all support issues with Chromecast.
+Thankfully, there’s a hidden menu inside of Chrome that makes it easy to take advantage of your Chromecast device.
 You won’t have the same breadth of options as you do through the Google Home app on your phone, but you can use this hidden network to factory reset your Chromecast.
 You’ll need to be using Chrome as your browser for this to work; using Firefox or Edge will fail to open the hidden Chrome menu.
 If you’ve ever had to adjust your router settings and have typed in a local IP address to configure your device, you’ll be familiar with the instructions listed below.

 Start by copying and pasting (or typing) the following URL into a new tab in Chrome: